voucherifyio/core-mcp/README.md

 Place the file where your agent expects it (same locations as above).

-## MCP Test Engine
+## MCP test engine

+Use the test engine to check MCP capabilities in a safe environment.

-1) Initialize project data
+1. Initialize project data:
-- Create your `.env` as above
+   1. Create your `.env` as above.
-- Run the project preparation script:
+   2. Run the project preparation script:
 ```sh
 uv run prepare_project.py
 ```
   This will:
-- Look into `tests/.test.env` and delete the test project defined there
+      - Look into `tests/.test.env` and delete the test project defined there.
-- Create a new test project using the Management API credentials from `.env`
+      - Create a new test project using the Management API credentials from `.env`.
-- Generate required resources
+      - Generate required resources.
-- Persist credentials and resource IDs for tests in `.test.env`
+      - Persist credentials and resource IDs for tests in `.test.env`.

-2) Run scenarios
+2. Run scenarios
 ```sh
 uv run pytest tests/scenario_1_basic_scenarios.py
 ```